 Place a sieve over a large bowl or wide jug and pour in the mix, mashing it down so that as much fluid and flavour comes out into the bowl.
 Discard the veggie leftovers.
 Once ready to use, reheat gently and spoon over the bake.

 I love gravy!
 To me it’s a key part of any roast dinner, but particularly Christmas dinner.
 I think it’s so key that I’m giving you two versions as part of my Sensitive Foodie Advent Calendar (spoilers!).
 For day 16, I bring you a delicious red onion version.

 If you’ve not made gravy from scratch before, particularly a meat-free version, you’ll be glad to know it’s not difficult.
-It does tastes different from shop-bought or instant versions, and takes a little time.
+It does tastes different from shop-bought or instant versions (which often contain added extras you may want to avoid like gluten or yeast), and takes a little time.
 But you’ll be glad to know it is not too labour intensive and not only do you know what’s in it, it tastes gorgeous too!

 Red onion is the key ingredient.
 Giving a slightly sweeter flavour than white, it gives a rich, caramelised flavour when cooked down.
 That’s the key to the depth of flavour which is why it’s worth giving it a little time to brew.